evaldosilva/GlobalVatCalculator/README.md

-# GlobalVatCalculator
+# Global Vat Calculator
-Global Vat Calculator calculates net, gross and/ or VAT values based on a given value and a tax.
+Global Vat Calculator API calculates net, gross and/ or VAT values based on a given value and a tax.